 5x Points On Flights

-The best bonus category on the Amex Platinum Card is that it offers 5x points on airfare purchased directly from airlines or through Amex Travel, which is spectacular.
+The best bonus category on the Amex Platinum Card is that it offers 5x points on airfare purchased directly from airlines or through Amex Travel, on up to $500,000 on these purchases per calendar year, which is spectacular.
 This makes it the best card for airfare purchases, in my opinion.

 Officially booking through online travel agencies (except amextravel.com) wouldn’t earn you bonus points, though in practice it may still sometimes code for 5x points.
 That’s because often online travel agencies still have the airline bill you directly when you book flights through them.